akhilbond/akhilbond.github.io/Courses/Data_Structures/notes.md

 - A binary search tree, is a tree where the data of the left child is less than the data of the parent, and the right child data is greater than the data of the parent.

+- If input data for the tree is sorted, then the BST becomes similar to a linked list.
+It would not be beneficial to use a tree in this senario.

 <h4><u>Traversing a Binary Search Tree</u></h4>

 - There are two ways popular ways to traverse a binary search tree.
 Those are DFS(Depth First Search) and BFS(Breath First Search).